Home > Info > Telescope & Instruments > Instruments > RINGO

 Filter Set

-RINGO uses a hybrid "V+R" filter, consisting of a 3mm Schott GG475 filter cemented to a 2mm KG3 filter.
+RINGO used a hybrid "V+R" filter, consisting of a 3mm Schott GG475 filter cemented to a 2mm KG3 filter.
 The resulting bandpass curve is shown below, compared to Bessell V and R filters.

 Standards